Our Mission Possible school achievement awards recognise the roles our schools play in promoting positive mental health.

 undertaken by schools to tackle stigma or share positive messages around mental health.
 Entries can include initiatives undertaken in the school or classroom environment, as well as those carried out online or remotely to accommodate public health guidelines.

 Each category will have a primary and secondary school winner, with these schools each receiving a trophy and prize money of €600.

 Of course, every school taking part is a winner in our eyes!
-We’ll be celebrating every school who enters with a framed certificate at the awards ceremony.
+We’ll be celebrating every school who enters with a certificate.

 How to apply

 Applying for the Mission Possible awards is quick and easy!

 Teachers can log into our School Portal, where you can upload resources - such as posters, photos or videos - and information about your projects, programmes or ideas.
 In January 2021, we’ll email you our online form, which you can quickly complete to finalise your entry; the form includes a section where you can name which resources you uploaded to the portal and wish to enter into the competition.

 You can begin sharing details of your mental health and wellbeing initiatives right away.
 For example, if your school organises a Wellbeing Walk in November, you could add it to the School Portal straight away, including a photograph and short paragraph about it, and giving a name like “St Mary’s Wellbeing Walk”.
 Then, in January, all you’ll need to do is name the resources you’ve already added to the portal in the ‘Support Material’ section of the application form to finalise your entry.

 The deadline for applications to the awards will be announced when the online form goes live in January.